filecoin-project/sentinel/docs/content/en/software/lily/operation.md

 ## API endpoint

-When the daemon is started, the repo path is where this communication coordination is handled.
+The daemon coordinates access to its API using the files within repo path.
 The repo path contains information about where the JSON RPC API is (`api` file located in repo path) located, along with an authentication token used (`token` file) for writeable interactions.

+    .lily/           <-- repo path root
+    ├── api          <-- for information about the JSON RPC API location ├── token        <-- for write interactions
+    └── config.toml

 For more details, see the [Lotus API documentation](https://lotus.filecoin.io/reference/basics/api-access/).

 The IP/port to which the daemon binds can be managed via the `--api` flag.
 By default, the daemon binds to `localhost` and will be unavailable externally unless bound to a publicly-accessible IP.